migue10david/carros-landing-page/src/content/travels/cienfuegos-trinidad.md

 ---
 title: Cienfuegos-Trinidad
+description: [
-description: For a single day tour this will be the best possibility to enjoy Trinidad city as it won`t have too much packed in one same day.
+  "For a single day tour this will be the best possibility to enjoy Trinidad city as it won`t have too much packed in one same day.
 This day we will just visit Cienfuegos and Trinidad.
 Departure early morning (7:00 am) and back to the hotel at about 7:00 pm.
 Enjoying country side, farming and small towns in the way among the attractions of the tour.
-There will be road stops if needed.
+There will be road stops if needed."
+]
 images:
   - /images/cienfuegos/213153-Valle-Palace.avif
   - /images/cienfuegos/cienfuegos-palacio-ferer.jpg